 The Address Verification System (AVS) is a system designed by bankcard processors used to verify the address of a cardholder.
 The system will check the billing address of the credit card provided by the user with the address on file at the credit card issuing bank.
 The processing network then sends an AVS response code indicating the results of the match to the payment gateway, which would be visible to the merchant.
 AVS only verifies … Read More

-Payment Industry Term: Processor - Payment Industry terms can be confusing.
+Payment Industry Term: Chargeback Period - Payment Industry terms can be confusing.
 In addition to the hundreds of various interchange fees, payment compliance standards, and complex statements, the merchant is also tasked with understanding industry jargon.
-Processor, when used in context with payment processing, means: Processor – An organization that is connected to VISANet and or Banknet and provides authorization and/or clearing and settlement services on behalf of a member.
-For additional information on payment industry terms...
+Chargeback Period, when used in context with payment processing, means: Chargeback Period – The number of calendar days (counted from the transaction processing date) during wh...
 Read More

 The VeriProcess merchant service audit, processing optimization, and reporting will help your business eliminate unnecessary credit card fees while delivering maximum transparency and measurable results.
 Our approach is simple, but our results are effective.
 Start Saving Today!